Brazier85/brazier85.de/content/article/basic-smarthome-setup/index.md

 **Note:** Treafik has its own compose file

 ## How it plays together
 The main application in my setup is Home Assistant.
 Every container and many other devices in my house are connected in some way to Home Assistant.
-For all this "Smart-Devices" I defined a separate VLAN (Virtual Network) which is accessible via LAN and WLAN and has its own defined IP rage (192.168.20.0/24).
-The docker containers got defined Ip addresses in this network via [macvlan](https://docs.docker.com/network/macvlan/).
+For all this "Smart-Devices" I defined a separate VLAN (Virtual Network) which is accessible via LAN and WLAN and has its own defined IP range (192.168.20.0/24).
+The docker containers got defined IP addresses in this network via [macvlan](https://docs.docker.com/network/macvlan/).
 To access the network from outside there are several firewall rules defined on my UDM (Unify Dream Machine).

 For each of those containers I could write its own tutorial and writeup on how to set it up - and maybe I will in the future - but for now I will give you a short description for each one.